top of page

 PA010538edit .JPG

-"Dream Home" - paper - backdrop 'screen' for projected images
+"Dream Home" - paper - backdrop 'screen' for projected imagery

 Arraigned as a generic apartment, visitors are guided through a series of vignettes featuring groupings of artworks with shared themes, each examining the origins and impacts of a dysfunctional upbringing.
 Areas such as, "The Lies We're Told" and "Addiction and Subtraction" decorate the domicile liberally in a discomforting feng shui, colored with red flags, white lies and dark deeds.